 TRAVEL: The employee is expected to travel approximately ten percent of the time to customer and supplier locations.
 Typical trips are one to seven days in length.

-TO APPLY: Please submit your resume to Brian Robbins in our Human Resources Department.
+TO APPLY: Please submit your resume to our Human Resources Department.